ShaneGaymon28/ShaneGaymon28.github.io/_pages/about.md

 In short, I have full-stack web development experience from my undergraduate studies and two summers as a Software Development intern at DataWorks Plus in Greenville, SC.
 My web development expertise lies mostly in Microsoft's ASP.NET framework with some experience working with NodeJS.
 The main programming languages in my tech stack are C, C#, JavaScript, Java and HTML/CSS.
 I've managed everything from front-end web page creation to building custom backend services for the company's needs.

 I'm a lifelong learner (currently working towards a few CompTIA certifications) and love to read, play golf, and enjoy the great outdoors!
 I'm interested in history and my current favorite book is Gates of Fire by Steven Pressfield, a novel on the Battle of Thermopylae in ancient Greece.
-My favorite shows include HBO's Game of Thrones / House of the Dragon and the Yellowstone series (1883 and 1923 also)!
+I also grew up playing baseball and love to watch it in my free time.

 You can check out my resume on the tab labeled `CV`.
 I've posted my favorite projects (both from school and personal) to the `projects` tab.
 You can check out these project on Github by clicking the `repositories` tab.